stadium-software/accordion-menu/Readme.md

 # Accordion Menu <!-- omit in toc -->

-Display the dropdown menu control as an accorion menu.
+Display the dropdown menu control as an accordion menu.
 This module works when your menu display direction is set to "TopToBottom" and when the menu is not very deep.

 ![](images/view.gif)